PakoPortalo/calculator/README.md

 4. The last step is go to your browser and navigate to "localhost:3000" and there you will have your brand new calculator!

-5. To stop your Calculator, you have to press ctrl + z, then write "exit" and finally stop your Docker container with the next command
+5. To stop your Calculator, you have to press ctrl+z, then write "exit", if you read "You have stopped jobs.", then write again "exit", and finally stop your Docker container with the next command

 ```docker stop app && docker rm app```